rcbops/rpc-openstack/scripts/leapfrog/README.md

 ## Executing a leapfrog upgrade

-The first step is to checkout the newton-14.1 branch of rpco.
+The first step is to checkout the RPC-O r14.1.0 tag.
 This will remove any uncommitted information from the rpco repo, so back that up if it is required.